 - Prefers to play alone or avoids engaging with others

-- Upset when routines change
+- Highly resistent to when routines change

 - Repetitive behaviors like rocking or hand-flapping